mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 This new implementation of the SANS data reduction uses a simple state object which stores the reduction-relevant information centrally and is immutable.
-This *SANSState* approach is the corner stone of the new design.
-The *SANSState* is:

-- self-validating
-- immmutable
-- typed
-- serializabvle
-- easy to reason about
-- modular (sub-states for units of work)

 Overview
 --------